-Why It’s Good for You: This aaahh-inspiring exercise helps tone your tummy.
+Why it’s good for you: This aaahh-inspiring exercise helps tone your tummy.
 Strengthening your abs can also relieve back pain.

-How They’re Done: Your goal is to contract and hold the muscles that control the flow of urine.
+How they’re done: Your goal is to contract and hold the muscles that control the flow of urine.
 To get which muscles they are, start by doing the exercise while you use the bathroom.
 As you urinate, manipulate your muscles until the stream temporarily stops.
 Then release and let the urine flow.
 Remember what that feels like, and when you're not urinating, contract, hold, and release those same muscles.
 Try to do this 10 times per session, three times a day.

-6. Bonus Workouts for Baby and Mom
+6. Bonus Workouts for You and Your Baby

 - The baby glider: Holding your baby close to your chest, do a forward lunge with your left leg (take a big step forward and bend your knee).
 Don’t let your toes go past your knee.
-Then return to starting position and lunge with the opposite leg.
+Then, return to the starting position and lunge with the opposite leg.
 This will help strengthen your legs, back muscles, and core.
 Repeat 8-10 times on each side.